 #request object=Vesta interval=0.042

 • Multi Night Mode: the interval can be set to any integer number of days from 1 to 30.
 In order for the observation to run, a minimum of the specified number of nights must have elapsed since a previous observation either earlier on the same night OR on previous nights.
-If not previous observations are found, the observation runs anyway.
+If no previous observations are found, the observation runs anyway.
 This option may use useful for spacing out observations of slowly varying variable stars.
 By way of example, for weekly observations you could use these 2 requests and resubmit the 2nd one about once a week.

 #request object=ZAnd